Anas099X/OpenSAT-Legacy/README.md

 3. **Contribute:** Make changes to the question bank or codebase as needed.
 4. **Submit a Pull Request:** Once you're satisfied with your changes, submit a pull request to the main OpenSAT repository for review and potential inclusion.

-**Your support helps make OpenSAT a valuable resource for students worldwide!**

-**Additional Information:**

-- **Contribution Guidelines:** Detailed guidelines, formatting requirements, and testing procedures can be found in the CONTRIBUTING.md file within the repository.
-- **Community Forum:** Join our online forum (link if available) to discuss SAT preparation strategies, share resources, and connect with other students and contributors.

-**Let's collaborate to build a comprehensive SAT practice platform accessible to all!**
+**Let's collaborate to build a comprehensive SAT practice platform accessible to all!** 🌟